-A Requestor shall submit prior to installing, modifying, or removing any Encroachment, construction plans that provide sufficient information and detail for the Company to make an informed decision with regard to a request for a Consent Agreement.
-The detail and comprehensiveness of the construction plan will be commensurate with the type of encroachment.
-However, at a minimum, such construction plan must include the following:
+A Requestor shall submit prior to installing, modifying, or removing any Encroachment, construction plans that provide sufficient information and detail for the Company to make an informed decision with regard to a request for a License Agreement.
+The detail and

 - 1. A detailed description of the Encroachment; - 2.
 A summary of all construction activities; - 3.
 The location of the proposed Encroachment in relation to Dominion Energy's Facilities, e.g. proximity of Encroachment to existing towers/poles, as well as the location where the construction activity will occur as depicted on a site plan, survey or other acceptable drawing; - 4.
-A description of the types and locations of all temporary staging areas; - 5.
-A description of the equipment to be used during the construction, modification, or removal of the Encroachment; - 6.
-A summary of the expected maintenance required for the Encroachment; and - 7.
+The distance of the proposed Encroachment to any nearby Dominion Energy Facilities. - 5.
+A description of the types and locations of all temporary staging areas; - 6.
+A description of the equipment to be used during the construction, modification, or removal of the Encroachment; - 7.
+A summary of the expected maintenance required for the Encroachment; and - 8.
 A timeline for the construction, modification, or removal activity.

-Some of the Factors that will be Reviewed by the Company in Determining Whether an Encroachment may be Permitted through a Consent Agreement
+Some of the Factors that will be Reviewed by the Company in Determining Whether an Encroachment may be Permitted through a License Agreement

-When reviewing an application for a Consent Agreement, the Company may consider, among other things, the following:
+When reviewing an application for a License Agreement, the Company may consider, among other things, the following:

-- The terms and conditions of the document creating the Easement; - The specific characteristics of the real estate encumbered by the Easement; - The current Facilities situated within the Easement; - The Company's future needs for the Easement, taking into account ever-changing electric demand; - Whether the proposed Encroachment would be consistent with the reliable and safe operation and maintenance of the Facilities; - Whether the proposed Encroachment would restrict or interfere with the Company's access to, from, over, across, or along the Right of Way;

-- Whether the Encroachment would restrict the Company's design, construction, operation, or maintenance of future Facilities; - Whether the proposed Encroachment complies with all applicable law, including the NESC and Dominion Energy's internal design criteria; and - How the Encroachment will impact the Company's ability to access, build, repair, replace, maintain, and operate its Facilities and future Facilities under the worst of conditions, whether natural or manmade.
+- The terms and conditions of the document creating the Easement; - The specific characteristics of the real estate encumbered by the Easement; - The current Facilities situated within the Easement; - The Company's future needs for the Easement, taking into account ever-changing electric demand; - Whether the proposed Encroachment would be consistent with the reliable and safe operation and maintenance of the Facilities; - Whether the proposed Encroachment would restrict or interfere with the Company's access to, from, over, across, or along the Right of Way; - Whether the Encroachment would restrict the Company's design, construction, operation, or maintenance of future Facilities; - Whether the proposed Encroachment complies with all applicable law, including the NESC and Dominion Energy's internal design criteria; and - How the Encroachment will impact the Company's ability to access, build, repair, replace, maintain, and operate its Facilities and future Facilities under the worst of conditions, whether natural or manmade.

-General Conditions Usually Included in Consent Agreements
+General Conditions Usually Included in License Agreements

-As used in these Guidelines, the person or entity to whom a Consent Agreement is granted is referred to as a "Requestor."
-If the Company issues a Consent Agreement to a Requestor, the Consent Agreement will contain certain general terms and conditions with which the Requestor must comply in order to maintain the Consent Agreement.
-These terms and conditions are designed to protect, individuals within the easement, the electric transmission corridor, and the company's facilities.
-If the Requestor does not comply with the terms and conditions of the Consent Agreement, the Consent Agreement may be revoked.
+As used in these Guidelines, the person or entity to whom a License Agreement is granted is referred to as a "Requestor."
+If the Company issues a License Agreement to a Requestor, the License Agreement will contain certain general terms and conditions with which the Requestor must comply in order to maintain the License Agreement.
+These terms and conditions are designed to protect individuals within the easement, the electric transmission corridor, and the company's facilities.
+If the Requestor does not comply with the terms and conditions of the License Agreement, the License Agreement may be revoked at the will of the Company.